JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 Now that we see ``X`` before us, think about the following
 questions: What is the number of features, and what is the number of observations?
-In our point of view, the correct answer is "it depends", because there are two schools of thought that both have their merits.
+It is the opinion of the package authors, that the correct answer is "it depends", because there are two schools of thought that both have their merits.

-1. The typical convention in Statistics, as well as many other frameworks, would be that ``X`` has 2 observations with 4 features each.
+1. The typical convention in Statistics, as well as many frameworks, would be that ``X`` has 2 observations with 4 features each.
 This convention makes sense and is intuitive, because one could easily see this matrix as a data table with